apenwarr/redo/README.md

 My version of redo was written without ever seeing redo code by Bernstein or Grosskurth, so I own the entire copyright.
 It's distributed under the GNU LGPL version 2.
 You can find a copy of it in the file called LICENSE.

+minimal/do is in the public domain so that it's even easier to include inside your own projects for people who don't have a copy of redo.

 # What's so special about redo?